trinodb/trino/presto-docs/src/main/sphinx/connector/hive-gcs-tutorial.rst

 Hive Connector configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another requirement is that you have enabled and configured a Hive connector in Presto.
+Another requirement is that you have enabled and configured a Hive connector in Trino.
 The connector uses Hive metastore for data discovery and is not limited to data residing on HDFS.

 **Configuring Hive Connector**